 Wood Hog Success Story

-Frequently Asked Questions
+Frequently Asked Questions about Hammer Mill

-What is a mill used for?
+What does a mill use for?

 Grinding mills use a more precise process, resulting in more consistent size and shape of the material, whereas other mills are less precise, using swinging blades to create an inconsistent finished product size.